 When you're not outside admiring the deep hues of the Tyrrhenian Sea or floating in the large private swimming pool, you can hunker down inside in one of three bedrooms or two living rooms, decorated with local crafts and hand-painted furnishings.

 The suite even boasts a wine cellar — ideal if you're having a few fellow tastemakers over for dinner.

 Not so sure you'd want to blow your yearly salary on one of these beach suites?
-Opt for more affordable escapes and see our best beach vacation deals now — or sign up for our email to get deals in your inbox every week.
+Opt for more affordable escapes and see our best beach vacation deals now — or sign-up for fare-alerts when you search for a flight to get deals in your inbox every week.